All Natural First Aid Kit for Chickens

 Saline Solution | Used to rinse wounds or debris from eyes

-These items, along with some gauze pads, scalpel, eye dropper, tweezers, a small pair of scissors and vet wrap or first aid tape will ensure you are prepared.
+These items, along with some gauze pads, scalpel, eye dropper, tweezers, band-aids, a small pair of scissors and vet wrap or first aid tape will ensure you are prepared for any minor first aid emergency.

 Pin This!